-If you are unfamiliar with the saying, waiting for Boaz refers to waiting for the right, God-ordained, man for marriage.
+If you are unfamiliar with the saying, “waiting for Boaz” refers to waiting for the right man for marriage.

 The idea of Boaz comes from the book of Ruth in the Bible, where Ruth, a widowed foreigner meets and marries a kind gentleman, named Boaz who also happens to be a distant relative of her mother in law.
 You can read the story here.

 He anticipates and meets all his girlfriend’s needs.
 He pursues her flawlessly; never has a moment of doubt “because a man of God knows when he finds his good thing.”

 He seems to know most of the Bible and has the perfect delivery.
 He is 100 percent ready to take on the responsibility of a wife and family.
 He accepts all her friends and is taken by most of her idiosyncrasies.

-And women are loving it.
-Loving the idea of not settling i.e not marrying a man who is in-process because they believe doing so is settling for less than they deserve.
+A lot of women love this version.
+They love the idea of “not settling” i.e not marrying a man who is in-process because they believe doing so is settling for less than they deserve.

 So they have a rather long list of desirable qualities and they will not dip a toe outside these wishes.
 But not-so-sappy truth?

 Everyone who gets married marries a “not-yet-arrived” spouse.
 In other words (more bluntly), everyone settles.
 And that’s not necessarily a bad thing at all.

 Indeed, God wants the best for us and of course I want my single friends to aspire to marry great men; men who truly love God and have fruit to show. (see Galatians 5:19-26 John 15: 5)

 But perfect men do not exist.
 The person you date and eventually marry will be flawed.

 In fact, when you think about it, the original Boaz and his beloved Ruth were not the “perfect match.”

 Boaz said “for you have not gone after a younger man, whether rich or poor ” Ruth 3:10 Meaning he did not consider himself the greatest prospect for young beautiful Ruth.
 Furthermore, someone else was in line to marry Ruth!
 They were not the starry-eyed “perfect couple” we make them out to be!